High – Cultural

 Peer Tutoring: Pupils who are academically able, volunteer to tutor pupils in need of assistance.
 This one -on- one attention leads to significant improvement in understanding by all parties involved.

 Pet Pals: This raises awareness of the conditions in which animals live and actively assists in improving conditions for these animals through fund-raising and food donations.

 President’s Award: Clarendon girls participate in the national President’s Award Scheme at Bronze, Silver and Gold level.

-Pupils Forum: To address suggestions, requests and enquiries from the girls.
+Pupils Forum: Girls are elected as members for the year.
+To address suggestions, requests and enquiries from the girls.
 This initiative allows the entire school to be heard thus embracing a democratic community.

-Moms’ and Teachers’ Prayer Group: A prayer group that meets weekly to pray for the pupils at the school.
+Moms’ Prayer Group: A prayer group that meets weekly to pray for the pupils at the school.